Did you know that there are at least 10 different types of load testing? Find out which works for you →

 Pre-Migration Checklist

-• Assess Compatibility: Use tools like DMA to identify potential issues.
+Use tools like Database Migration Assistant (DMA) to identify potential issues.

-• Choose Migration Tools: Select appropriate tools based on migration type.
+Select appropriate tools based on the migration type (homogeneous or heterogeneous).

-• Estimate Costs: Use Azure Migrate to calculate TCO and potential savings.
+Use Azure Migrate to calculate Total Cost of Ownership (TCO) and potential savings.

 Migration Execution Checklist

-• Test Environment: Set up and test the target environment.
+Set up and validate the target environment thoroughly.

-• Migrate Schema: Use DMA or appropriate tools to migrate database schema.
+Use DMA or appropriate tools to migrate database schemas.

-• Migrate Data: Use Azure DMS for data migration.
+Use Azure Database Migration Service (DMS) for data migration.

-• Validate Migration: Perform thorough testing, including QA and load testing.
+Perform thorough testing, including QA, functional checks, and load testing.

 Post-Migration Checklist

-• Performance Tuning: Optimize configurations in the new environment.
+Optimize configurations in the new environment (indexes, statistics, queries).

-• Security Review: Verify security settings and compliance.
+Verify security settings and compliance (firewalls, encryption, RBAC).

-• Update Documentation: Reflect changes in all relevant documents.
+Reflect changes in all relevant documents for future reference.

-• Decommission Old Systems: Safely retire old servers if applicable.
+Safely retire old servers or applications if applicable.

 Understanding the Types of Migrations